sketchplugins/plugin-directory/README.md

 - [TinyFaces 👦🏼👨🏾👩🏻](https://github.com/maximedegreve/tinyfaces-sketch-plugin), by Maxime De Greve: Fill content with random avatars & data
 - [Toggle Greyscale](https://github.com/KevinGutowski/ToggleGreyscale), by Kevin Gutowski: A Sketch plugin that adds a layer to your artboard so that you can preview your mocks in greyscale.
 - [Toggle Pixel Fitting](https://github.com/KevinGutowski/PixelFit), by KevinGutowski: A simple plugin to change your pixel fitting preference.
-- [toggleLayers](https://github.com/KevinGutowski/toggleLayers), by Kevin Gutowski: One action to toggle layers on / off so that you can more easily remap this to a custom keyboard shortcut.
 - [Translate From JSON](https://github.com/kbirgoren/sketch-json-translator), by kbirgoren: A Sketch plugin lets you use variables for texts in your designs.
 - [Translate.me](https://github.com/eddiesigner/sketch-translate-me), by Eduardo Gómez Vásquez: Translations.
 Simplified.
 Translate your Sketch text layers, artboards and pages in over 100 languages with Translate.me plugin.
 Powered by Google.
 - [Triangle Field](https://github.com/0la0/triangle-fields), by Luke Anderson: Generate Delaunay triangle tessellation inside a shape.